Space Base Delta 2 Commander Conducts Integrated PT Session and Commander’s Call

 |0

-This work, Space Base Delta 2 Commander Conducts Integrated PT Session and Commander’s Call [Image 7 of 7], by SSgt Danielle McBride, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Space Base Delta 2 Commander Conducts Integrated PT Session and Commander’s Call, by TSgt Jordan Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Space Base Delta 2 Commander Conducts Integrated PT Session and Commander’s Call